s-and-witch/ghc-proposals/principles.rst

   * ``-Werror`` is excluded because otherwise (GR1) would be broken whenever we add a warning.
   * Similarly ``-Werror=flag`` is excluded to allow warnings to fire in more cases without breaking (GR1).
   * It's fine for a stable package to use ``-Werror`` in a CI build, to help the author find warnings.
 But not in the default configuration, used by others when installing the package.
   * There is no stability guarantee that a later GHC will emit the same warnings as an earlier GHC.
-A notable case in point is deprecations, where a later GHC may advise authors to (say) import a function from a different module.
-But in general, warnings should not be regarded as stable.
+A notable case in point is deprecations, where a later GHC may advise authors to (say) import a function from a different module; while an earlier GHC obviously will not.
+In general, warnings should not be regarded as stable.

 * *Language editions*.